eyefixcode/SC_CTSI/Projects/DPPM/README.md

 ## Contributions / Updates

+All figures are generated directly from the analysis scripts (`Knowledge.R` and `Confidence.R`) to ensure reproducibility and analytic transparency.

-Additional exported figures and tables will be added as manuscript development progresses.
-Suggestions and extensions are welcome.
+Additional exported figures and refinements may be added as manuscript development progresses.